Doing Business in Vancouver

 There are a number of local and regional organizations that can assist you with starting and growing your business.
 We encourage you to visit Vancouver Business Resource - this online resource provides information on starting a business, business assistance programs, incentives, networking opportunities and more.

-The City of Vancouver supports and facilitates creation and expansion of all businesses – large or small.
-If you have any questions, contact the Business Assistance Coordinator, Rebecca Kennedy or at (360) 487-7896.
+The City of Vancouver supports and facilitates the creation and expansion of all businesses, large or small.
+If you have any questions, contact Rebecca Kennedy, Business Assistance Program Manager, at (360) 487-7896 or email@example.com.

 Scroll down the page to see our small business video series.